SOFTINUX/Base/Readme.md

 # Project overview
 [![Build status](https://ci.appveyor.com/api/projects/status/mktm6ae3csndb9ma?svg=true)](https://ci.appveyor.com/project/Xarkam/base)

-SOFTINUX Base is free, open source and cross-platform based on ASP.NET Core and ExtCore framework.
+*SOFTINUX Base* is a free, open source and cross-platform based on ASP.NET Core and ExtCore framework.
 It is built using the best and the most modern tools and languages (Visual Studio 2017, Visual Studio Code, C# etc).
 Join our team!

 ## Few Facts About SOFTINUX Base

-It is free and open source.
+It is free and open source.<br />
-It runs on Windows, Mac and Linux.
+It runs on Windows, Mac and Linux.<br />
 It is completely modular and extendable.
 Using the features of the underlying ExtCore framework you can easily create your own extensions to extend its functionality.

 ## Basic Concepts